Dice Breakers

 A 5-hour casual drop-in testing session was run with 28 total participants

-At first, we observed from a distance.
+At first, we encouraged pairs to test out the product.
+Then, we laid out the dice and observed from a distance as people were curious and began to play.
 We also incentivized participation by providing a raffle opportunity for a Coupa Cafe gift card.

 Collage of images from the testing session where people are trying out Dice Breakers